 A course in basic semi-conductor theory with applications.
 Topics include diodes, transistors, field-effect transistors, operational amplifiers and circuits.
 Analysis of circuits includes small- and large-signal modeling with frequency response and Bode plot methods.
 Amplifier theory and analysis for both small and large signal amplification.
 Multistage amplifiers and classes.
-Students who have taken EL-200 and EL-250 may not take this course for credit.
-Prerequisite: EE-159 or EL-150.
+Prerequisites: EE-159 or EL-150.
+Students may not take this course with EL-200 and EL-250.
+Offered upon request.